ni-kismet/engineering-flot/API.md

     Cleans up any event handlers Flot has currently registered.
 This is used internally.

- - findNearbyItem(mouseX, mouseY, seriesFilter, distance, distanceFunction)
+ - findNearbyItem(mouseX, mouseY, seriesFilter, radius, computeDistance)

     Returns the closest item to the position determined by mouseX and mouseY.
 The series on which the search is realised can be specified